Call them caramel rolls or sticky buns, or just call them delicious.

 Sticky Buns are a once in a while treat.
 I tend to subscribe to the idea that most of the time I should feed my body healthy food consisting of mostly things that grow in the ground and some protein.
 But there has to be room for indulgence.

 We can’t be super responsible all the time.
-Well, I can’t at least.
+(At least, I can’t.)
 I suspect you can’t either, since you are currently reading about sticky buns.
 So, add the corn syrup and enjoy your sticky bun guilt free.
 There’s salad in your future either way and you know it.

 It’s really, REALLY important that you put some foil or a baking sheet underneath the pan while these sticky buns are baking.